 Bear in mind that the evidence for certain essential oils and hair growth comes from animal studies, so the results aren’t always transferable to humans.

 Also known as LLLT, low-level laser therapy is a hair loss treatment that involves focusing low-level lasers on the scalp.
+Red light therapy for hair is a common form of LLLT.
 While it’s not known exactly how this treatment can promote hair regrowth, studies show it to be a safe, effective way to reduce the effects of genetic hair loss .

 Vitamin therapy is another option for those experiencing mild hair loss.
 Vitamins are vital for strong, healthy hair, and supplements are proven to promote hair growth .